 Replacing the Montgomery GI Bill on Aug.
 1, 2009, the Post-9/11 GI Bill is the most comprehensive education-benefits package since the original GI Bill was signed into law back in 1944.
 Veterans who have served after Sept.
 10, 2001, and all new active-duty servicemembers are eligible for the enhanced package.
 The new bill also gives Reserve and Guard members who have been activated for more than 90 days since 9/11 the same benefits.

 Different factors play into how much each servicemember receives from the Post-9/11 GI Bill.
 These factors include:

 The actual benefit amount varies based on a servicemember’s total length of service.
 However, these benefits are payable for up to 15 years following a member’s honorable discharge or retirement from service.
 So you can use them right away, or save them for later – it’s your choice.

 In addition, for the first time in history the Department of Defense is offering the option of sharing these benefits with family members.
 A servicemember can now choose to transfer all or part of his or her earned benefits to a wife, husband or child (including stepchildren).

-College Fund Programs offer an additional amount of money that can be added to the Post-9/11 GI Bill.
-The Army, Marine Corps and Navy all have College Fund Programs; however, each Service branch determines who qualifies for the College Fund and the amount received.
-The Air Force has the Montgomery G.I.
-Bill Kicker, which works in a similar way to the college fund.
-College Fund Programs are offered to servicemembers when they first join the Military.
+The Marine Corps, Navy and Air Force offer an additional amount of money that can be added to the Post-9/11 GI Bill.
+These programs are offered to servicemembers when they first join the Military.
 Two mandatory qualifications are you must have a high school diploma and you must be enrolled in the Post-9/11 GI Bill.
 Depending on your Service, test scores and occupation, there may also be additional requirements.
 Talk to a recruiter to find out if you are eligible and to ask for an application.